 What are VPNs good for?

-But the advantage of a VPN over standalone virus protection is their extra versatility.
+But the advantage of a Virtual Private Network over standalone antivirus software is their extra versatility.
 Because your device appears to be in a different country or city, it can help you overcome certain region restrictions and geo blocking.
 So that means using a VPN in China, for example, can help get around strict state website censorship.
 And it opens up sites like YouTube and Facebook on which some places enforce restrictions.

-Plus, crucially for this guide, VPNs can give you a whole new menu of TV and sport that you just can't access where you are.
+Plus, crucially for this guide, they can also give you a whole new menu of TV and sport that you just can't access where you are.

 How to live stream sport with a VPN